World Cup 2018: Quarter-Final Scores, Results, Highlights, Reaction for Friday

 Thibaut Courtois saved the day for Belgium in stoppage time. 🙌 https://t.co/IwJyNkOBAH

-These teams haven't faced each other since 2015, when Belgium beat France in Paris in a 4-3 spectacle.
-Neutral fans will undoubtedly hope for a similar outing this time around.
+Belgium and France haven't faced each other since 2015, when the former beat the latter 4-3 in Paris.
+Neutral fans will undoubtedly hope for a similar scoreline this time around.